dportik/dadi_pipeline/Two_Populations/README.md

 'Island' models:
 For all the following models, pop2 is assumed to be the 'island' population, and pop2=nuA(s), pop1=nuA(1-s), where NuA = ancestral population and 's' is a fraction.
-The upper bound of 's' is set at 0.5, meaning no more than 50% of NuA can create pop2 (the island population).
 Vicariance events involve no population size change, whereas founder event models always enforce exponential growth in pop2 (the island population).